simeononsecurity/simeononsecurity.ch/content/articles/nextdns-great-dns-blocking-alternative/index.en.md

 ## **Affiliate Disclosure**

 As an affiliate of NextDNS, I want to disclose that I did not receive any payment or compensation for writing this article.
 No money exchanged hands between NextDNS and me for creating this content.
-The opinions expressed in this article are entirely my own, and I genuinely believe that NextDNS serves an essential purpose in providing robust DNS filtering services in today's digital world.
+The opinions expressed in this article are entirely my own, and I genuinely believe that NextDNS serves an essential purpose in providing robust DNS filtering services These days .
 ______

 ## References